robert-mcdermott/DoctelliGen/README.md

+# DoctelliGen
-# AI/LLM Powered Document Query
+### An AI/LLM Powered Document Query

-A simple app that allows you to upload documents (pdf, text and md currently) and they use a Large Language Model (LLM) to query the documents.
+A web application that allows you to upload documents (pdf, text and md currently) and then use a Large Language Model (LLM) to query the documents and receive relevant answers.

 ## Example